 2. Marine Life Park

-Marine Life Park contains twelve million gallons of water, making it the second-largest aquarium in the world.
+Marine Life Park contains 12 million gallons of water, making it the second-largest aquarium in the world.
 Located in the Southeast Asian city-state of Singapore, the aquarium boasts marine wildlife from more than 800 species.
 It features ten zones with 49 habitats, and its main attraction is the Open Ocean tank, which contains 50,000 animals.

-Based in Valencia, Spain, Oceanogràfic is the largest aquarium in Europe, containing eleven million gallons of water, which is sourced from the Mediterranean Sea.
+Based in Valencia, Spain, Oceanogràfic is the largest aquarium in Europe, containing 11 million gallons of water, which is sourced from the Mediterranean Sea.
 The facility is composed of several areas and habitats, and includes an aviary, a crocodile reserve, and a dolphinarium.
 It also boasts Europe's largest underwater tunnel.

 4. Georgia Aquarium

 As its name implies, the Georgia Aquarium is based in the US state of Georgia, in the city of Atlanta.
-It contains ten million gallons of water and is the largest aquarium in the US.
+It contains 10 million gallons of water and is the largest aquarium in the US.
 Visitors have the opportunity to swim and dive with various marine species, including whale sharks, manta rays, and other aquatic species.